 The Galaxy S10+ is a great value and nearly identical in daily use.

-The Galaxy S10+ is under $1,000 and is effectively the same as the S10 5G minus the 5G capabilities.
+The Galaxy S10+ is now well under $1,000 and is effectively the same as the S10 5G minus the 5G capabilities.
 You still get the same great hardware, internal specs, and core camera features. iI's just a little smaller, which may actually be an upside for many people.

 If you don't have access to a 5G network where you live, it's a much better choice to buy a Galaxy S10+.
 And even if you do have a carrier with 5G in your area, you may find you'd rather save the money and get it anyway — it's a great phone and a much better value.

 For the 5G future

 Only buy it if you have 5G coverage today.

 If you live in a place with 5G coverage from Verizon, Sprint, or T-Mobile, the Galaxy S10 5G could be worth consdiering.
 But if you don't have 5G now, don't buy the S10 5G expecting to have the coverage — it's not worth the extra cost.

 A better value

 A better phone for most people, but without 5G.